Stochastic conformal flows in even dimensions: Applications and discussion

+Lastly, we require that $M$ is locally conformally flat.
+Although this is a somewhat strong condition, we remark that it can likely be weakened.
+We used it only in Lemma \ref{CGMC-inversion} to obtain a field which could be input into Lemma \ref{log-GMC-generalized}.
+Since this lemma only requires that the remainder of the covariance after subtracting the logarithmic singularity is continuous and in $H^{n+\eps}_\mathrm{loc}$, rather than smooth, there may be a weaker geometric condition than local conformal flatness which guarantees this.

-Finally, we will briefly discuss when the constant $Q$-curvature metric $g_\mathrm{ref}$ is unique. \cite{Vetois24} showed that in dimension at least $4$, any closed Einstein manifold with positive scalar curvature has a unique (up to scaling) constant $Q$-curvature metric, so long as it is not diffeomorphic to the sphere.
-In the converse direction, \cite{Lin98} showed that for $S^n$ there is a multi-dimensional family of constant $Q$-curvature metrics.
-While this is not directly related to our analysis, the uniqueness of these metrics may provide clues to analyzing the convergence of the stochastic flows to their invariant measures.
+Let us also briefly discuss when the constant $Q$-curvature metric $g_\mathrm{ref}$ is unique. \cite{Vetois24} established uniqueness (up to scaling) of constant $Q$-curvature metrics for closed Einstein manifolds with positive scalar curvature in dimension $4$, so long as they are not conformally equivalent to the sphere.
+While this is not directly related to our analysis, the uniqueness of these metrics may be useful in analyzing the convergence of the stochastic flows to their invariant measures.